 The Best Offer Notice

-Over the next few months a box will start to appear close to the “Amount Due” figure on your bills, along with these words:
+From 1 July 2019, a box should have started to appear close to the “Amount Due” figure on your bills, along with these words:

 ‘Could you save money on another plan?
 Based on your past usage, our [plan name] may cost you up to $X less per year than your current plan.’